-When the SAT or ACT scores come out, the first question we hear is “is that a good SAT or ACT score?”
+When the SAT or ACT scores come out, we are often asked, “Is that a good SAT or ACT score?”
 This is a tough question to answer because “good” is very relative.

-Before I answer that question for a parent or student, I always ask to what schools is the student planning to apply?
+Before I answer that question for a parent or student, I always ask which schools will the student apply to?
 This is important when starting test prep so that the student has a clear idea of his or her goal score.
-Here are a few of the most popular schools in Virginia and the SAT scores of the middle 50 percent or the average of accepted students:
+Here are a few of the most popular schools in Virginia and their average SAT score ranges:

 The bottom line is there are many factors in college admissions and SAT or ACT scores are just one measurement that admissions counselors will use to determine whether or not they grant you admissions.
 Set a goal based on the schools to which you plan to apply.
 For highly competitive schools, like UVA or William and Mary, shoot for 1400+.
-For moderately competitive schools, like VT or JMU, shoot for 1200-1300+.
-For less competitive schools, like Radford, shoot for 1000-1100+.
+For moderately competitive schools, like VT or JMU, target 1200-1300+.
+For less competitive schools, like Radford, aim for 1000-1100+.

 Want to talk in more detail about your specific situation?
 Give us a call.